-The Tyler Clementi Foundation works to end online and offline bullying in schools, workplaces and faith communities in the United States.
+The Tyler Clementi Foundation’s mission is to end online and offline bullying in schools, workplaces, and faith communities.
 We believe that progress can be made through education, advocacy, research, and collaboration among diverse communities.

 Our unique approach of programs promoting pro-active and positive action mixes prevention, remediation and larger systemic change, encouraging individuals and communities to take a stand against bullying from #Day1.